-PRADIP BOSE is a Distinguished Research Staff Member and Manager of the Efficient & Resilient Systems Department at IBM T. J. Watson Research Center, Yorktown Heights, NY.
-He has been involved in the design and pre-silicon modeling of virtually all IBM POWER-series microprocessors, since the pioneering POWER1 (RS/6000) machine, which started as the Cheetah (and subsequently America) superscalar RISC project at IBM Research.
-From 1992-95, he was on assignment at IBM Austin, where he was the lead performance engineer in a high-end processor development project (POWER3).
-During 1989-90, Dr. Bose was on a sabbatical assignment as a Visiting Associate Professor at Indian Statistical Institute, India, where he worked on practical applications of knowledge-based (AI)systems.
-His current research interests are in high performance computers, artificial intelligence, power- and reliability-aware microprocessor architectures, accelerator architectures, pre-silicon modeling and validation.
-He is the author or co-author of over a hundred publications (including several book chapters) and he also serves as an Adjunct Professor ar Columbia University.
-He has received twenty five Invention Plateau Awards, several Research Accomplishment and Outstanding Innovation Awards from IBM.
-Dr. Bose served as the Editor-in-Chief of IEEE Micro from 2003-2006 and as the chair of ACM SIGMICRO from 2011-2017.
-He is an IEEE Fellow and a member of the IBM Academy of Technology.
+Pradip Bose is a distinguished research staff member and manager of the Efficient and Resilient Systems Department at the IBM T. J. Watson Research Center as well as an adjunct professor at Columbia University.
+Pradip has been involved in the design and presilicon modeling of virtually all IBM POWER-series microprocessors, since the pioneering POWER1 (RS/6000) machine, which started as the Cheetah (and subsequently America) superscalar RISC project at IBM Research.
+Previously, he was the lead performance engineer for POWER3, a high-end processor development project, at IBM Austin and served as a visiting associate professor at the Indian Statistical Institute, where he worked on practical applications of knowledge-based (AI) systems.
+His current research interests are in high-performance computers, artificial intelligence, power- and reliability-aware microprocessor architectures, accelerator architectures, presilicon modeling, and validation.
+Pradip is the author or coauthor of over 100 publications (including several book chapters).
+He’s an IEEE fellow and a member of the IBM Academy of Technology and was the editor-in-chief of IEEE Micro from 2003 to 2006 and the chair of ACM SIGMICRO from 2011 to 2017.
+He’s received 25 Invention Plateau Awards and several Research Accomplishment and Outstanding Innovation Awards from IBM.

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org